sammyLOMI22/database-guru/NEXT_FEATURES_ROADMAP.md

 # 🚀 Next Features Roadmap - Agentic SQL Generation

-> **Latest Update**: 2025-11-01 - Streaming Results completed! 🌊✅ (Phase 2 fully complete!)
+> **Latest Update**: 2025-11-01 - Multi-Database Streaming completed! 🌊✅✅ (Phase 2 FULLY complete with bonus features!)

 ## 🎯 Quick Recommendation: What to Build Next

-**🎉 PHASES 1 & 2 COMPLETE!** Both Conversational Memory and Streaming Results are now fully implemented, tested, and documented!
+**🎉 PHASES 1 & 2 COMPLETE!** Both Conversational Memory and Streaming Results (including multi-database support!) are now fully implemented, tested, and documented!

 Based on completed work and impact analysis, here are the **top 3 recommendations for Phase 3**: